Some graduate/professional schools require an entrance exam. Listed below, by field, are some of the exams.

 Self-study guides published by the Graduate Management Admission Council include free GMAT prep software with two complete computerized tests available.
 Preparation materials by commercial groups are available for purchase in the bookstore.

-For help preparing for medical, dental, or veterinary school, meet with Maureen Tobin.
+For help preparing for medical, dental, or veterinary school, physical therapy, physician assistant nursing, etc, programs meet with Maureen Tobin.
 She can advise you regarding the requirements and timelines of these programs.
 Additionally, she coordinates the Health Professions Advising Committee which writes your committee letter of recommendation.
 More information can be found on the Premed web site.

 Most health-related schools across the country don't require a specific major; however, there is for each profession a core of courses which serve as prerequisites.
 The following information applies most directly to medical, dental, and veterinary school admissions; minor differences apply to the other health professions.